JimDesu/basis-lang/spec.md

 .resource LocalTxn: begin[transaction] -> rollback | commit
 ```

+**Obligation registers against the owner, at the call site.** When a source call succeeds, the duty is registered in the *caller's* analysis (§10.5), and it attaches to the value through the call-site binding that *owns* it — never through a view.
+Ownership here is provenance, not mode (§10.3): UPDATE versus READ says only whether the callee may write the value, not whether the caller owns it, so this is orthogonal to the mode axis.
+Calling an obligating source is always valid regardless of how the argument is passed; what the ownership check decides is merely *whether a duty arises*.
+An argument that is a view registers nothing — the borrowed binding is non-owning, so there is no owner here for the duty to attach to.
+(Nor could one slip in unnoticed: in single-threaded evaluation a value passed onward as a view is handed over before its own source call reaches the success edge, so during that borrow it carries no duty yet.)
+A duty therefore arises only where the call-site argument is an owner.

+**Finalizing discharges are born at a CREATE.** A *finalizing* sink — one discharging through a `~` (DISPOSE) position, consuming the value and emptying its slot (§7.22) — is admitted only when the obligated value is CREATE-produced: a constructor's output (the source-less form) or a value bound through a CREATE parameter — constructor-shaped or parameter-shaped is immaterial, so long as the value is created here, not received.
+The restriction rests on the create-once property: a value is produced exactly once, so tying every finalizing duty to that single creation gives the duty one owner at birth and guarantees a value can never accumulate two contradictory finalizing obligations.
+A declaration that obligates a *received* value (an UPDATE or READ parameter) may carry only *non-finalizing* sinks — `zero`, `unlock`, a `reset` — which clear the duty but leave the value live for its owner; a finalizing sink there is a static error, checked at the declaration, where the obligated value's origin and each sink's position are both in view.

-**The default sink.** The default fires when the obligation reaches the end of the acquiring scope — the frame, or a `.scope` block holding it (§3.17) — with no explicit discharge having pre-empted it.
-For a `.resource` this firing happens at that scope's end, where the frame's parameters are still live — so the default is under no special argument restriction: like any sink fired in-frame it may take the obligated value together with constants or the enclosing command's parameters.
+**The default sink is self-sufficient.** The default fires when the obligation reaches the end of the acquiring scope — the frame, or a `.scope` block holding it (§3.17) — with no explicit discharge having pre-empted it.
+It fires with no call site, so the system can hand it only what it already tracks: the obligated value, and — for a source-method-borne obligation — the source receiver it was acquired against. **A source-less (constructor-borne) obligation's default acts on the obligated value as its receiver and takes no non-receiver argument; a source-method-borne obligation's default takes the obligated value as its sole non-receiver argument**, the source receiver supplying the sink's receiver.
+Either way the default can require no programmer-supplied context — no constant, no parameter implicit or explicit — and a default needing any further argument is a static error at the declaration.
+This *self-sufficiency* is what makes the disposal guarantee unconditional (§10.3): the auto-fired default can always fire.
+Non-default sinks carry no such restriction — reached only by a direct call or an `@`/`@!` block in the acquiring scope, their extra arguments are still live there.

-**Non-default sinks.** A non-default sink may take any number of non-receiver arguments, provided exactly one is of the obligated (source-produced) type; that argument is the discharge argument and the remainder are programmer-supplied context.
-If a non-default sink has more than one argument of the obligated type, the discharge argument is designated with the same bracket notation used on the source: `sinkMethod[arg]`.
+**Non-default sinks.** A non-default sink discharges through the obligated value, which sits either at the sink's **receiver** — a source-less obligation's sink acts on the value as receiver (§7.22) — or as a **non-receiver argument**, for a source-method-borne obligation.
+In the argument form the sink may take any number of further non-receiver arguments as programmer-supplied context, provided exactly one argument is of the obligated type; that one is the discharge argument, and if more than one is of the obligated type it is designated with the same bracket notation used on the source: `sinkMethod[arg]`.
+Either form may carry such context, available because non-default sinks are reached only by a direct call or an `@`/`@!` block in the acquiring scope.

 **Identity.** Each declaration is assigned a unique implementation-defined identity within its module, parallel to failure-message identities at `.msg` declarations (§4.1).
 The obligation record carries this identity rather than the source method name, so overlapping method names across declarations on the same receiver remain unambiguous without whole-program compilation.